techgrounds/techgrounds-SaidTG/03_Security/03_Asymmetric and Symmetric Encryption.md

 * A Key is a code that could be anything.

-* Sender: The one who sends the Encrypted message to you using your Public Key.
+* Sender: The one who sends the Encrypted message to you, using your Public Key.

-* Recipient: The one who receives the Encrypted message that was Encrypted with your Public Key.
-You can Decrypt it by using your Private Key.
+* Recipient: The one who receives the Encrypted message that was Encrypted with their own Public Key.
+It can be Decrypted by using the Recipient's Private Key.

 * Asymmetric encryption route:

         Generate a Public and Private Key pair.
 Send the Public Key to the person you want to receive the message from.
         They will write a message and encrypt it using your own Public Key.
-They will send the Encrypted message to you, that you can then Decrypt by using your own Private Key that is paired with the Public Key that was used to Encrypt it.
+        They will send the Encrypted message to you, that you can then Decrypt by using your own Private Key That is paired with the Public Key that was used to Encrypt it.

         You can also send a message yourself and encrypt it using your Private Key.
         If you send the Encrypted message it can be opened by anyone who has the Public Key that is paired with your Private Key.

 * Symmetric encryption route:

         Write as message that you want to Encrypt.
 Make up your own Key.
 This could be anything like a word or a string of characters.
         Press Encrypt and share the Encrypted message with the recipient.
 To Decrypt it they need the Key.
         This can't be shared publicly because then everyone can Decrypt the message.

 * Hybrid Encryption: uses both Symmetric and Asymmetric encryption.

         You can encrypt the Bulk Data using Symetric because it's faster and uses less resources.
         But to share the Key you can send it in a message and use Assymetric encryption to Encrypt it.
         You will need the Public Key of the intended recipient to Encrypt the message that contains the Key.
         The recipient can then decrypt it using their Private Key.

 ---